monktastic/no-more-contempt/scratch/endless.md

-People are only able to cause harm due to a kind of self-deception: part of them knows _perfectly well_ that what they are doing is wrong, but that knowledge is carefully shielded from conscious self-reflection.
-All they hear are their own clever justifications.
-It is this mechanism that has enabled _all the evil there ever was_ — and it has enabled our own misbehavior too, if we're honest.
-Every one of us has skirted our conscience before, pretending either that we couldn't hear it or that we didn't have to listen.
+---

+---
+---

-Deep down, we recognize this uncofmortable similarity between ourselves and the "bad people" — and to hide it from ourselves, our minds trick us into perceiving them as _fundamentally defective,_ and thus worthy of contempt.
+Deep down, we recognize this uncomfortable similarity between ourselves and the "bad people" — and to hide it from ourselves, our minds trick us into perceiving them as _fundamentally defective,_ and thus worthy of contempt.
 The problem is, they now subconsciously recognize that _we're_ being self-deceptive (i.e., _evil_), which makes them feel _more_ justified in their storyline.
 This convinces us that we were right about them, thus licensing escalation.

 The truth is that part of our minds _knew_ this would happen, and in fact _intended_ it.
 But we hid this from ourselves.
 Sound familiar?
 Contempt — for people, not just their beliefs or behaviors — is inherently self-deceptive, and in this sense, _evil_ — regardless of who it is aimed at.
 Its sole purpose is to increase the darkness in the world in a way that feels unmistakably righteous, so that we can create more cover for our own self-deception.